godotengine/godot-docs/development/cpp/custom_audiostreams.rst

 ------------

 AudioStream is the base class of all audio emitting objects.
-AudioStreamPlayer binds onto an AudioStream to emit pcm data into an AudioServer which manages audio drivers.
+AudioStreamPlayer binds onto an AudioStream to emit PCM data into an AudioServer which manages audio drivers.

-All audio resources requires two audio based classes; AudioStream and AudioStreamPlayback.
+All audio resources require two audio based classes: AudioStream and AudioStreamPlayback.
 As a data container, AudioStream contains the resource and exposes itself to GDScript.
-AudioStream references its own internal custom AudioStreamPlayback which translate AudioStream into PCM data.
+AudioStream references its own internal custom AudioStreamPlayback which translates AudioStream into PCM data.

-This doc assumes the reader knows how to create C++ Modules.
+This guide assumes the reader knows how to create C++ modules.
 If not, refer to this guide
 :ref:`doc_custom_modules_in_c++`.

 References: